-The advantages of going into Administration:
+What are the advantages of going into Administration?

 - Administration provides a moratorium preventing creditors from taking any further action immediately.
-This provides necessary breathing space to deal with the company’s affairs.
+This provides the necessary breathing space to deal with the company’s affairs.
 Whilst creditors can seek permission from the administrator or the court to continue with their enforcement, this is usually declined if it would prevent the administrator from achieving the purpose of the Administration.

-- Administration puts the company in the hands of a licensed IP acting as the administrator.
+- The administration puts the company in the hands of a licensed IP acting as the administrator.
 This ensures that all actions taken during Administration are carried out with the interest of the company and its creditors in mind.
 As it is linked into the very purpose of Administration, the total funds realised in an Administration will usually be greater than in Liquidation.
 This is due to either the continuity of trade or a pre-packaged sale preserving the value of the assets.

 - The continuity of the business can be protected using the Administration procedure.
 The process can be used to discard historic debt which is otherwise holding back a credible business and get rid of contracts which have become onerous.
 The additional advantage of the pre-pack route is that it allows a seamless transition without any interruption in options.
-Also by using the pre-pack pool and providing viability statements you can lend additional credence to the procedure.
+Also by using the pre-pack pool and providing viability statements, you can lend additional credence to the procedure.

-- During the procedure the administrator can propose a company voluntary arrangement (CVA).
+- During the procedure, the administrator can propose a company voluntary arrangement (CVA).
 Following on from the moratorium, one of the possible exits routes from Administration can be to propose a CVA.
-This can be done outside of the Administration procedure, although creditors can still take enforcement action.
+This can be done outside of the Administrative procedure, although creditors can still take enforcement action.

 - During Administration, directors are no longer in control of the affairs of the company.
 From the point that the notice of appointment is filed in court, they immediately lose all control of the company to the administrator, even if the intention is to propose a CVA.
 This can be daunting if the proposed arrangement is rejected and it becomes necessary for the administrator to seek to sell the business.
 Directors will still have a chance to bid for the business, but no input into the sale process.